headwindsim/aircraft/hdw-a339x/docs/a330-simvars.md

 - A32NX_FLAPS_CONF_INDEX
     - Number
-    - Indicates the desired flap configuration index according to the table
+    - Indicates the desired flap configuration index according to the table DO NOT USE IN SYSTEMS, USE SFCC INSTEAD
     - Value | Meaning
             --- | ---
       0 | Conf0